 - A Master in Conference Interpreting.

-Our new Bilingual Program in Communications will be launched in September 2017.
-See below for Communication Studies courses offered in 2016-2017.
-Stay tuned for updates and links to the Program website.
+Our new Bilingual Program in Communications is launching in September 2017.
+Visit the program website and see below for Communication Studies courses offered in 2016-2017.

 Our friendly, multilingual and multicultural campus is an ideal setting for studying translation.
 Everyone studies in at least two languages; many study more.
 All faculty and staff are bilingual.